EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 evaluates ECCs
 from the primary stage
-(resources extracted from the environment, such as coal, oil, and natural gas) to the final stage
+(resources extracted from the environment, such as coal, oil, natural gas, wind, and solar) to the final stage
 (energy purchased by consumers, such as refined petroleum and electricity),